JaneliaSciComp/G4_Display_Tools/docs/experiment-conductor_getting-started.md

 ---
 title: Running an experiment
-parent: Getting Started
+parent: G4 Experiment Conductor
+grand_parent: Generation 4
-nav_order: 4
+nav_order: 1
 ---

 # How to run an experiment - an overview